-You are a leader!
-Leadership and management skills are the fundamentals of social and organizational behavior.
-Both Social and Business models rely on the behavior of those who implement them and associate directly or indirectly with them.
-Furthermore, in any societal arrangement there is always competition between societal or/and organizational members.
-Last but not least, there are those who feel much entitled to lead and sorely to manage the affairs of the society and organizations.
+The bridge between leadership and management is a narrow path: You can simultaneously be a leader and a manager simply because leadership and management skills are the fundamentals of social and organizational behavior.
+Social and Business models rely on the behavior of those who implement them and associate directly or indirectly with them.
+Furthermore, in any societal arrangement, there is always competition between societal or/and organizational members.
+Last but not least, some feel much entitled to lead and sorely to manage the affairs of society and organizations.

 Frequently asked questions about leadership and management

 - What is management?

 - What are the commonalities and differences between leadership and management?

 - How can the paradox between leadership and management be explained?